-If you’re interested in adding one of these little giants to your family, one consideration that you need to take is cost, not only to obtain the Pomeranian itself, but also to get all the other supplies you need to provide your Pomeranian with a suitable home and to continue caring for it throughout its life.
+If you are interested in adding a Pomeranian to your family, you’ll first need to consider the cost of buying the dog itself.
+But you’ll also need to consider your costs to get all the other supplies you need to provide your pup with a suitable home.
+There are also ongoing costs that you’ll incur while caring for it throughout its life.

-Here we’ll talk about all of these things, starting with a quick estimate of the cost of a Pomeranian, then moving on to the factors that affect that price and the other costs that you should be sure to consider when budgeting for your new pooch, and then finally we’ll finish up by going over a few ways that you can save money and stretch your budget when buying and caring for your Pomeranian.
+Here we’ll talk about all of these things, starting with a quick estimate of the Pomeranian price.
+We will then move on to the factors that affect that can impact puppy costs and other hidden costs that you should be sure to consider when budgeting for your new pooch.
+We’ll finish up by going over a few ways that you can save money and stretch your budget when buying and caring for your Pomeranian.

-Note that these estimates don’t include emergency care or non-typical costs, like pet deposits, specialty equipment, or non-routine medical treatment.
-Owning a smaller breed like a pomeranian will be cheaper than owning a bigger breed like an english mastiff or a bullmastiff.
+Note that these estimates don’t include emergency care or non-typical costs, like pet deposits, insurance, specialty equipment, or non-routine medical treatment.
+Owning a smaller breed like a Pomeranian will be cheaper than owning a bigger breed like an English Mastiff or a Bullmastiff.

 Factors That Impact Price

-So why is there so much variation when it comes to buying a pomeranian puppy?
+So why is there so much variation when it comes to buying a Pomeranian puppy?
 Well, because there are a lot of factors that influence it.
+Among those factors are puppy quality (health), location, where you acquire your puppy, and coat color.

 The so-called “quality” of a dog is one of the biggest influences on price.
 Quality doesn’t necessarily reflect the health, personality, or behavior of a dog, though health does play a role in determining the quality of a dog.
 Instead, quality refers to how well the dog can be expected to perform in conformity competitions and how well it can be expected to produce other dogs that do the same.

 Mixed breeds, or dogs that are a mix of Pomeranian and another breed, are considered the lowest quality group and are more affordable than purebred Pomeranians.
-High demand designer mixes, like the Pomsky (Pomeranian-Husky mix) and Pomchi (Pomeranian-Chihuahua mix), will cost more than less desired mixes but are still usually significantly cheaper than even pet quality purebreds.
+High-demand designer mixes, like the Pomsky (Pomeranian-Husky mix) and Pomchi (Pomeranian-Chihuahua mix), will cost more than less desired mixes but are still usually significantly cheaper than even pet-quality purebreds.
+Poms are from the German Spitz family, and they are similar to the original line of dogs.

-Pet quality Pomeranians are purebred, but have some sort of fault that prevents them from being successful in the show circuit or means that they shouldn’t be bred.
-These dogs can still make excellent pets and are a great deal cheaper than show quality dogs.
-They can also still compete in many types of non-conformity competitions such as agility or obedience trials, and can be trained as service or therapy dogs.
+Pet-quality Poms are purebred but have some sort of fault that prevents them from being successful in the show circuit or means that they shouldn’t be bred.
+These dogs can still make excellent pets and are a great deal cheaper than show-quality dogs.
+They can also still compete in many types of non-conformity competitions, such as agility or obedience trials, and can be trained as service or therapy dogs.

-Reputable breeders will provide a list of the dog’s faults and the results of health testing to help you understand why the dog is pet quality, and will typically either spay or neuter the dog before sale or require you to do it after you take the dog.
+Reputable breeders will provide a list of the dog’s faults and the results of health testing to help you understand why the dog is pet quality and will typically either spay or neuter the dog before the sale or require you to do it after you take the dog.

 If sold at all (many breeders choose to care for these dogs themselves), pet quality dogs with serious health conditions are generally marked down in cost, but good breeders will have even higher requirements for the home these dogs go to in order to ensure that they’ll be properly cared for.

-Show quality Pomeranians are the most expensive and can cost even as much as $10,000.
-These are dogs that conform to breed standards and can compete in shows and be bred to produce more show quality Pomeranians.
+Show-quality Poms are the most expensive and can cost even as much as $10,000.
+These are dogs that conform to breed standards and can compete in shows and be bred to produce more show-quality Pomeranians.

 Location, location, location matters in more than just real estate; where a breeder lives can dramatically influence how they price their puppies.

 For one, breeders have to be able to cover their costs.
 If an area has a high cost of living, breeders have to charge more to be able to continue breeding.
-Breeders in areas with more regulations on the breeding of animals will have to price their dogs higher in order to cover the costs to comply with those regulations.
+Breeders in areas with more regulations on the breeding of animals will have to price their dogs higher in order to cover the costs of complying with those regulations.

 Time of Year

-We keep saying “breeders” here, since they’re probably the easiest and most popular way to find a purebred Pomeranian, particularly if you want a puppy, but they aren’t the only way: You can also get a Pomeranian from a pet store or animal rescue.
+We keep saying “breeders” here since they’re probably the easiest and most popular way to find a purebred Pomeranian, particularly if you want a puppy, but they aren’t the only way.
+You can also get a Pomeranian from an animal rescue.
 Let’s talk about breeders first, though.

-As we said above, when you buy a Pomeranian from a breeder, you can generally expect to pay between $1,000 and $3,000.
+As we said above, when you buy from a breeder, you can generally expect to pay between $1,000 and $3,000.

-Animal rescues are a lot cheaper and adoption fees typically range between $200 and $400, though there are many adoptable Pomeranians for less than $100.
+People sometimes ask how much do Pomeranians cost without papers, and the answer is much less than one might think if they adopt a shelter dog.
+Animal rescues are a lot cheaper, and adoption fees typically range between $200 and $400, though there are many adoptable Pomeranians for less than $100.
 Adoption fees typically don’t include genetic testing or registration paperwork, but they do often include the costs of spaying or neutering, age-appropriate vaccination, and microchipping.

 Rescued dogs don’t usually come with a health guarantee, but many animal rescues are willing to help you cover expensive and unexpected medical treatment if you aren’t able to afford it on your own.

 Avoid buying dogs from pet stores.
-These dogs not only cost more up front, they will also frequently cost you more, both monetarily and in heartache, down the line.
+These dogs not only cost more upfront, but they will also frequently cost you more, both monetarily and in heartache, down the line.

 Pomeranian coats come in a variety of colors and patterns.
 Solid coats are typically more costly than multi-colored coats.
 Among solid coats, rarer colors like black, white, lavender, and blue generally lead to a higher price than common colors like red and orange.